kruvcraft21/GGIl2cpp/README.md

 ## Memorizing Il2cpp Search Result

 `Memorizing Il2cpp Search Result` is a special simple system to speed up the module.
-It remembers the search results, so far it only works with `Il2cpp.FindMethods`, since for `Il2cpp.FindClass` it is necessary to do a lot of checks, which may lead to the module not being effective.
-But in the future, this system will be improved to work with all types of search.
+It remembers the search results.

 It is worth noting that any call to the `Il2cpp()` function will reset this system.